Voltage: 230V, Frequency: 50Hz

 Food & drink

-The food in Burma is heavily influenced by Chinese and Indian cuisines, with rice a mainstay and curries very popular.
+The food in Myanmar (Burma) is heavily influenced by Chinese and Indian cuisines, with rice a mainstay and curries very popular.
 They are often similar to those eaten in Northern India, with fewer spices and more ginger and garlic added.
 Regional specialties are generally hot and spicy, often consisting of fish, rice, noodles or vegetables.

 Dishes to try include Mohingal, a fish soup with rice, Lethok Son, a spicy vegetarian rice salad, Oh-no Khauk Swe, noodles, chicken and coconut in a spicy sauce, and Mandalay's famed 'mee-shay' noodles.